diegolamanno/scythe-ui-extension/README.md

 ## How to enable the extension

 To enable the extension go to a content type of your choice and add a new field of type `JSON`.
-In the appearance panel you can then find the `Twilight Imperium 4th Edition Match Log`.
+In the appearance panel you can then find the `Scythe Match Log`.

 ![The appearance panel of a field in a content type](./images/appearance.png)